biobricks/level-tree-index/README.md

 ## .stream(parentPath, [opts])

+Stream tree index paths starting from `parentPath`.
 If parentPath is falsy then the entire tree will be streamed to the specified depth.

 Opts: